Gello Expression Language

+The GELLO specifications have been developed in coordination with the HL7 Clinical Decision Support TC (CDSTC).
+As of 2021, the GELLO Implementation Guide DSTU was withdrawn from HL7 Version 3 due to inactivity.
+However, Release 2 of the standard remains as is, despite a low level of use.

 GELLO is a class-based object-oriented programming language and a relative of the Object Constraint Language (OCL).
 OCL is a well-developed constraint language that makes it attractive for use as an expression language.
 The intention was for GELLO to evolve as a standard query and expression language for decision support.

 GELLO creates the potential for many decision support options, as the full array of atomic patient data is greatly accessible to complement better, safer clinical decision-making by health professionals.
 Furthermore, this enables specialist clinicians to customize their current systems and create flexible purpose built decision support systems.

 Standardization of GELLO has made this language compatible with the HL7 version 3.0 Reference Information Model (RIM).
 GELLO uses an abstract "virtual medical record" (vMR) so that the same GELLO code can run on multiple systems accessing data stored in different formats.
 The vMR is a simplified view of the HL7 RIM.